linkarys/mailviewer/README.md

 Mail Viewer
 ==========

-Coldfusion plugin use to view system emails.
+Coldfusion plugin, use to view system emails.

 This plugin get idea from spoolmail, thanks to Phillip Duba and Raymond Camden.